 Pickup and delivery

-Since everyone in Uzès is on strict lockdown, Susan arranged for food pickup in the center of town.
-Petra Carter happily opened her cooking school Le Pistou to receive us.
+Since everyone in Uzès is on strict lockdown, Susan arranged food pickup in the town center.
+Petra Carter happily opened her cooking school, Le Pistou, to receive us.

-During a two-hour window of time, we filed — masked and socially distancing — to pick up our individually selected packages of goodies.
+During a two-hour window, we filed — masked and socially distancing — to pick up our individually selected packages of goodies.

 Thanksgiving for Americans in Uzès